 - Your last action will be to publish your Form and make it available to use.
 Go ahead and hit Publish, select Publish Form, provide your form a meaningful name and publish it for usage.

-Filed Under: Office Tips
+Category: Office Tips